★ Best Pokemon Tier List

 Alternatively, you can also challenge the Trainer Tower found in Seven Island, where it would pit you against Trainers that have the same Pokemon level as your highest level Pokemon.
 This is a lighter iteration of the Battle Tower where you can use recovery items during and after battles.

-First all all, try to complete all the Post-Game Activities noted in the section above.
-This will allow you to increase the locations you can access, allowing you to complete not just the Kanto Pokedex but also the National Dex.
+First of all, try to complete all the Post-Game Activities noted in the section above.
+This will allow you to increase the locations you can access, allowing you to fill not just the Kanto Pokedex but also the National Dex.

 FRLG Exclusives and Differences